centaurlabs/centaur-recipes/WKT2Mask/README.md

 ## Summary
 The code snippet in the notebook can be used to convert a WKT representation of the geometries to a grayscale mask image.
-Note that before the WKT is inserted it should be converted from centaur coordinates to absolute coordinates and any invalid geometries should be fixed or removed.
+Note that the script expectes the WKT to be formatted with absolute coordinates.
+Additionally, any invalid geometries should be fixed or removed.
-You may use the recipe (@TODO) for this step.
+You may use the recipes for coordinate conversion (@TODO:link recpie) and fixing invalid geometries (@TODO:link recipe) for these steps.

 ### Installation
 No special installation steps required.
 Follow the virtual environment setup on